person4268/os/README.md

 Run `make iso`.
 It will require gcc and nasm, and grub to compile.

 # Running
 Run `make qemu` to start qemu.
-If you want to wait for gdb to connect, use `make qemuwait`.
-To start gdb, type `make gdb`.
+If you want to use gdb, use `make qemuwait`.
+Qemu will wait for gdb to connect to start executing.
+To start gdb, type `make gdb` in another terminal.
 It will automatically attach and set a breakpoint for the start of the kernel.